thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $\text{GHI}_{\text{ref}}$ corresponding to cloud-free atmosphere.
 First, we used a simple approach for the determination of
-$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
+$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple cloud-free model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
 We created a threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.